plentymarkets/plugin-elastic-export-criteo/meta/documents/user_guide_en.md

 ## 2 Setting up the data format Criteo-Plugin in plentymarkets

-By installing this plugin yo will receive the export format <b>Criteo-Plugin</b>.
+By installing this plugin yo will receive the export format **Criteo-Plugin**.
 Use this format to exchange data between plentymarkets and Criteo.
 It is required to install the Plugin Elastic export from the plentyMarketplace first before you can use the format <b>Criteo-Plugin</b> in plentymarkets.

-Once both plugins are installed, you can create the export format <b>Criteo-Plugin</b>.
+Once both plugins are installed, you can create the export format **Criteo-Plugin**.
 Refer to the [Exporting data formats for price search engines](https://knowledge.plentymarkets.com/en/basics/data-exchange/exporting-data#30) page of the manual for further details about the individual format settings.

 Creating a new export format: